RadMon Monitoring Kits

 Other differences between the two are mainly the PCB used and options.
 The table below points out most of these, but if you are uncertain it's best to look at the Build and User Guide (below) for each.

 Other features . . .

-Like the GK-WiFi and GK-Net, RadMon data can be displayed in Google Charts after it has been sent to either the ThingSpeak or the Sparkfun site for collection.
-A simple HTML page can be run from your PC or it can be put on a web site so you can see your data from anywhere.
+- Like the GK-WiFi , RadMon data can be displayed in Google Charts after it has been sent to the ThingSpeak site for collection.
+A simple HTML page can be run from your web site so you can see your data from anywhere.
 You can see live data from my RadMon Plus solar powered system here.

 Purchasing the RadMon basic kit:

-The Build Instructions and User Guide for the current v1.4x board are here.
+The Build Instructions and User Guide for the current v1.2 board with v1.7 software are here.

 Purchasing the RadMon Plus kit:

 - The kit includes the ESP8266, carrier board, and all parts needed to make the board shown in the top right picture above.